 Posted on June 28th, 2010 at 1:43pm.

-5 Responses to “Four Lions Wins the Audience Award at LA FilmFest”
+5 thoughts on “Four Lions Wins the Audience Award at LA FilmFest”

 1. That is great news Jason.
 Good to know that others have found merit in a film that you were promoting on this site.
 Let’s hope they get a widespread distribution deal in the US.
 Would be fun to see this film and “Kalifornistan” showing together…